abbyhubgit/English-Dictionary-App/README.md

 # English-Dictionary-App
-Simple dictionary app that takes user input and returns word's definition.
+Interactive dictionary app that asks for user input and returns word's definition(s).
-In case of user's typo, app will suggest a word with at least 80% similarity (if such word exists)
+In case of user's typo, app will suggest the most similar word with at least 80% similarity (if such word exists)